WackyGlow/PasswordManager/README.md

 adaptive parallelism, data-dependent passes, and constant-time implementations, making it a formidable choice for safeguarding passwords and sensitive information in a world where data breaches and cyber threats are ever-present concerns.

+##### Strengths
+Argon2id is a robust password hashing algorithm that is resistant to various attacks, including brute force, dictionary attacks, and rainbow table attacks.
+It uses a variable amount of memory and processing time, making it computationally expensive for attackers.
+##### Benefits
+Storing a hashed master password in MongoDB ensures that even if the database is compromised, the attacker cannot easily retrieve the original master password.
+##### Weakness
+The strength of Argon2id depends on the chosen parameters (e.g., time cost, memory cost).
+Inadequate configuration of these parameters can weaken the protection.

 #### AES
 AES, or Advanced Encryption Standard, is a widely adopted and respected symmetric-key encryption algorithm.
 It's employed to secure sensitive data in various applications, from data storage to communication protocols.